cauld/spotify-voice-assistant/README.md

 - "Turn it down a bit" (instead of "Set volume to 30")
 - "Next song please" (instead of "Skip to next track")
 - "Stop the music" (instead of "Pause playback")
+- "Shuffle this" (instead of "Set shuffle to on")

 > **Note:** When no speaker is specified, the LLM will use the default media player defined in your Extended OpenAI Conversation prompt.
 Add instructions like "If no speaker specified, use media_player.kitchen_speaker" to your system prompt.